tm24fan8/Home-Assistant-Configs/readme.md

 I am fairly new to this, and while I'm learning to do a lot of it myself, I have definitely pulled ideas (in most cases modifying them for my needs) from other sources as well.
 Some of the most noteworthy are below.

 - [SlackerLabs](https://github.com/thejeffreystone/home-assistant-configuration) - This guy has a lot of EXCELLENT videos on [his YouTube channel](https://www.youtube.com/c/SlackerLabs) and is very good at explaining things in a way that someone new to all of this can understand.
+- [Everything Smart Home](https://www.youtube.com/c/EverythingSmartHome) - I haven't used much code from him, because to my knowledge he doesn't publish it anywhere.
+But his videos ARE very informative and well-made, and I have learned a lot from watching them.
+Many ideas have been gained from this channel.

 ## HACS Components